syang707/Boston-Air-Quality-Predictor/README.md

 # Project Description
 This project aims to predict Boston’s next-day Air Quality Index (AQI) using past ten years’ air quality and weather data.
 We will analyze variables such as temperature, wind speed, and precipitation.
 We hope to identify key influences on air pollution and improve forecasting accuracy.
 We aim to collect at least 10 years of AQI data from aqi and weather data from sources of local database.
-Our approach includes baseline models such as linear regression, alongside more advanced methods like LSTM and Random Forest Regressor to capture time-series consistentices and variations.
+Our approach includes LSTM and Random Forest Regressor to capture time-series consistentices and variations, alongside more advanced methods like transformers will also be included to deal with SOTA models at sequential tasks.
 Visualization will include time-series plots, correlation heatmaps, and feature importance charts.
 Seasonal variations will also be analyzed to ensure model robustness.
 By leveraging machine learning, this project aims to develop a practical tool for AQI prediction, helping Boston residents and policymakers make informed decisions about air quality.